colingorrie/digital-garden/_notes/sla-output-limit.md

 ---

-title: "The effect of learner output on second language acquisition is limited"
+title: 'The effect of learner output on second language acquisition is limited'
+level: 1
 ---

 It is not simply the case that "practice makes perfect".